sumitkgaur/designtask/README.md

 1. Create a key pair in AWS environment
 2. Go to AWS cloud formation and create new stack using template given in repository.
 Just select the Key created in previous step.
+3. Once CREATE_COMPLETE flag appear then go to OUPUT tab and click on applicaiton url to see PHP page